The General Data Protection Regulation (GDPR) came into effect on 25 May 2018.

-This new European regulation applies to any company that collects, processes, and stores personal data whose use can directly or indirectly identify a person.
+This new European regulation applies to any company that collects, processes, and stores personal data that you can use to directly or indirectly identify a person.

 Does the GDPR impact the rules for B2B prospecting?